umutcanaltin/fpgai_compiler/paper/paper.md

 In response to the widespread demand within academic and industrial spheres, there is an evident necessity for a simplified approach to deploying DL on FPGAs.
 We addresses this requirement by developing a engine capable of efficiently converting deep learning models from ONNX format to hardware design for FPGA execution.
 Leveraging the user-friendly ONNX format, renowned for its adaptability across diverse DL models.

+# Supported Features
+Our engine provides support for essential DL operations such as feedforward and convolution.
+Feedforward operations enable the flow of data through neural network layers from input to output, facilitating tasks like classification and regression.
+Convolution operations, on the other hand, are fundamental for tasks involving spatial relationships, such as image processing and feature extraction.
+With our support for these operations, users can efficiently implement a wide range of deep learning models and applications, empowering them to address complex tasks effectively.

+Our engine supports DMA (Direct Memory Access) usage for efficient data (image stream) transfer and BRAM (Block RAM) usage for storing weights and parameters of the model.
+DMA usage enables data transfers between different memory locations which is vital for accelerating data-intensive tasks.
+Meanwhile, BRAM usage ensures efficient utilization of on-chip memory resources, reducing access latency and improving overall performance.
+By leveraging DMA and BRAM usage, our engine optimizes resource utilization, maximizing hardware efficiency and facilitating faster and more efficient execution of deep learning tasks on FPGA platforms.

+# Optimization

 # Performance